 - Chris wants to buy some insurance on his flight

-- If his flight is delayed or cancelled, he gets a full refund
+- If his flight is delayed or canceled, he gets a full refund

 - If the flight is on time, he loses his insurance fee

-- Once the flight departs, the smart contract is able to scan thousands of independent websites to find out the exact time it left off
+- Once the flight departs, the smart contract can scan thousands of independent websites to find out the exact time it left off

 - If it left on time, John automatically loses his insurance fee

-- If it was delayed or cancelled, then he automatically receives a full refund
+- If it was delayed or canceled, then he automatically receives a full refund

 - All of this was possible without a third party, using a smart contract agreement